Taarak Mehta Ka Ooltah Chashmah: Development

 The producers initially approached the StarPlus and Zee TV channels, to host the series.
 However, when they rejected their offer, Sony SAB decided to accept the script.

 When the series completed 1,000 episodes on 6 November 2012, Asit Kumarr Modi stated that it took eight years for the show to finally be aired:

 "Originally, it was a column in a Gujarati magazine, and I bought its rights in 2001.
 I approached every channel, but the trend of daily soaps had just started, and saas-bahu shows dominated the scene.
 Whoever I approached said there was no scope for comedy every day.
 But I had a feeling that one-day comedies, too, would become a daily trend.
 Finally, in 2008, Taarak Mehta... came on the air."

 Filming

 The filming for the series takes place in Film City in Mumbai.
 External filming for specific scenes has taken place in locations, for example: Gujarat, New Delhi, Goa and in overseas locations such as Leicester, London, Brussels, Paris, Hong Kong and Singapore.

 From March to June 2020, filming shut down in the wake of the COVID-19 pandemic lockdown in India.
 During the same period, it was revealed that it was originally planned for two years and might have gone off-air in 2010 itself as stated by the original plan.
 The show started broadcasting its new episodes from 22 July 2020.
+In April 2021, due to the rise in COVID-19 cases, the Government of Maharashtra suspended the shooting of films and TV shows in the state.
+Because of this suspension, the show's shooting from April to July took place in Daman.